9 August 2014

 Other new clients, with over €100,000 on deposit in banks, said they feared the collapse of the European economy as they will lose their nest eggs.
 So they have opted to buy gold and silver and place it in security box.

 Merrion Private Vaults will have several thousand safety deposit boxes of varying sizes available in September.
 Clients will retain a safety deposit box for an annual fee that starts at €300 incl VAT.
 This fee represents less than one euro a day

-Up to twenty jobs will be created directly in the company and in supporting service providers.
+Up to 20 jobs will be created directly in the company and in supporting service providers.

 The entrepreneurs behind Merrion Private Vaults, Seamus Fahy from Limerick and David Walsh from Cork said that the vault has been built from scratch and has the very latest security technology installed.